feederbox826/scripts/bot-edit/ts-pumps/README.md

 Brought up [here](https://discord.com/channels/559159668438728723/935611121371611157/1299977770620817419) and [discussed](https://discord.com/channels/559159668438728723/935611121371611157/1301416399964602418)

+Somtimes the script does not add the "Women's Heels" tag because it already exists

 ```
 TeamSkeet uses Pumps to refer to the shoes which conflicts with the StashDB alias.
 A CommunityScripts PR was merged but the remnants are being cleaned up.
-See https://feederbox.cc/gh/misc-projects/tree/main/ts-pumps
+See https://u.feederbox.cc/ts-pumps for details
 ```